What is Dry-Brushing?

-It is exactly what it sounds like – you use a firm, naturally- bristled brush against your skin in a circular motion while you are still dry (usually right before showering).
+It is exactly what it sounds like – you use a firm, naturally- bristled brush against your skin in a circular motion before showering / bathing.

 - Lymphatic System: the lymphatic system is responsible for collecting and transporting waste in the blood.
 Dry brushing assists with this by stimulating the flow of blood and then flushes toxins from your body.

 - Exfoliation: the process helps loosen and remove dead skin cells, which naturally exfoliates skin.
 Your skin will begin to look smoother and more rejuvenated.

 - Clean Pores: it removes excess dirt and oil from your pores which will clear up your skin and leave it glowing.

 Make sure that the brush is 100% natural and the bristles are firm but not harsh.
 You can use one with an extra long handle which is great for hard-to-reach places or one with a strap which will fit securely in the palm of your hand.
 See the list below for my favorite brushes and body oils to use after!

 Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I would never recommend anything I don’t personally love, and the income goes to keeping this site updated and free for everyone!